Nine Common Resume Mistakes To Avoid

 We receive hundreds of resumes each month, and those that stand out have a clear focus, content that showcases the results the executive has achieved (rather than duties), and a simple, easy-to-read design.

-Top Resume Mistakes to Avoid
+Common Resume Mistakes to Avoid

-3. Listing Duties But Not Accomplishments
+1. Listing Duties But Not Accomplishments

 Recap your successes in each position and list challenges you’ve overcome.
 These will have far more impact than simply stating that you managed projects and implemented new procedures.
 Re-position your duties as accomplishments that demonstrate your capabilities and qualifications.

 2. Failing to Quantify Your Impact